lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 (including the time to read data out of the SRAM), but that is a condition that the higher level protocol must prepare for.
-That protocol is not in scope for this document, but some hints to its implementation are given in the programmer’s guide that follows.
+That protocol is not in scope for this document, but some hints to its implementation are given in the programmer's guide that follows.

 The transfer continues until all received data is taken in, and responded back.
-In this protocol the last “received” page of data is a “don’t care” as long as the response is transmitted successfully.
+In this protocol the last "received" page of data is a "don't care" as long as the response is transmitted successfully.

 ### Generic Firmware Mode